 Tel: 966 984 250

-It opens at lunchtime as a café and bookstore and only closes at 2AM.
+On weekdays, it opens in the morning as a café and bookstore and only closes at 2AM (it opens at 4pm on weekends).
 Young crowds show up for coffee and light meals, attracted by the cool retro décor, the art-related books and the soft music and lighting.
-Smoking is actually allowed and there's wireless internet service.

 Tel: 226 100 742